minima-global/minidocs/docs/runanode/selectplatform/linux_desktop.md

 ## Next Steps

-Once your node running, see [How to use MiniDapps](/docs/runanode/usingminidapps) to start testing!
+Once your node running, see [Using MiniDapps](/docs/runanode/usingminidapps) to start testing!

 Thank you for participating and contributing to our Testnet.